siangernlow/tp/docs/DeveloperGuide.md

 * 2b.
 There are no infected people.
     * 2b1.
 Go to 2a.

-**UC08 - View locations that infected people have been to**
+**UC08 - View locations that an infected person has been to**

 **MSS**

-1. User requests to list locations that infected people have been to.
+1. User requests to list locations that an infected person has been to.
-2. System shows a list of locations that infected people have been to.
+2. System shows a list of locations that the infected person has been to.

   Use case ends.